 - Check the person’s breathing first.
 If the person is not breathing or the breathing is abnormal, then, give the person 2 rescue breaths and 30 chest compressions as shown in the pictures.
 Repeat this until help arrives or till the person is resuscitated.

 This is not the time to say you cannot kiss somebody else other than your wife or your husband especially when you are sure of good health status of the person.
+If you want to give the breaths to the victim, try and spread a piece of cloth like handkerchief over your mouth so that there won’t be direct contact between your mouth and the mouth of the victim.
+It’s for your own safety.
 However, if you are unwilling or unable to give the breaths, do the chest compressions only.
 Note: If there’s blood on the body of the victim, like accident victim, ensure you protect yourself before having contact with him/her.
 Look for nylon around to cover your hands before administering the CPR, if gloves are not available.
 The victim might have ailments like HIV, hepatitis, etc. You might be having a cut on your hand unknowingly to you.

 It should be noted that there is a difference between cardiac arrest and heart attack.
 They are not the same.
 Heart attack occurs when the flow of blood to the heart is blocked, most often by a build-up of fat, cholesterol and other substances, which form a plaque in the arteries that feed the heart (coronary arteries).
 The interrupted blood flow can damage or destroy part of the heart muscle.
 A heart attack is also called a myocardial infarction and it can be fatal.
 It’s crucial to call emergency medical help if you think you might be having a heart attack.
 (Mayoclinic)